matush-v/AllNightLong/README.md

 * DECLARE ALL VARAIBLES AT THE TOP OF THE FUNCTION

 * Creating a schedule
   * sexy graphics and JS
+  * Color code events
   * EC: Scroll down to see later events, scroll up to see recent events
+  * Fix server by using database for major events - MATHURSHAN
+  * Add extras to server's database - MATHURSHAN

 * Clock page
   * Sexy graphics (clock, box, buttons, etc.)
    + Anything user does is added to the localstorage
   * Very nice clock with hour and minute hand (optional second hand)
     * Make Hour and Minute hand pointed like in luxury watches
-  * Quote box that gives a new quote every hour
+  * Quote box that gives a random new quote every hour - SEAN
-  * “UNCLE!” button - make it a sexual safety word (pineapple,  bananaanana)
+  * “UNCLE!” button - make it a sexual safety word (pineapple,  bananaanana) - SEAN
     * uncle changes to other sex safety words randomly

 * Notifications